redhym/redhym/README.md

-- 👋 Hi, I’m Hyma
-- 👀 I’m interested in pursuing data analytics
-- 🌱 I’m currently learning SQL, Advance Excel and Python
-- 💞️ I’m looking to collaborate on SQL
+- 👋 Hi, I’m Hyma!
+I am an aspiring Data Analyst and hear to learn and practise more to land a job in this field.
+- 🔍 I am interested in sharing my projects and build a portfolio.
-- 📫 You can reach me on GIT
+- 📫 Reach me @ hr274078@gmail.com

 <!---
 redhym/redhym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.